Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Dungeons and Catacombs.md

 If your card reading reveals that a treasure is here, it is inside the coffin next to Sergei's body.

-If your card reading indicates an encounter with [[Strahd]] in this area, he is lying across Sergei's cof­ fin, weeping.
+If your card reading indicates an encounter with [[Strahd]] in this area, he is lying across Sergei's coffin, weeping.

 K86. [[STRAHD]]'S TOMB

-A heavy portcullis stands closed in the archway lead­ ing to this tomb.
+A heavy portcullis stands closed in the archway leading to this tomb.
 Lifting it requires a successful DC 25 Strength check.

 Black marble steps descend to a dark tomb that has a vaulted ceiling thirty feet overhead.
 The essence of evil permeates the very air.
 The smell of freshly turned earth is here.
 Settled into the dirt on the floor is a shining black coffin of finely waxed wood.
 The coffin's fittings are of brilliant brass, and the lid is closed.
 South of the coffin are three gloomy alcoves.
 An iron lever protrudes from the north wall, east of the tomb's entrance.

-Raising the lever lifts the J?Ortcullis· at the top of the ,stairs..Pullipgitdownlowersthepor.tcU' llis.
+Raising the lever lifts the Potcullis at the top of the ,stairs..Pullipgitdownlowersthepor.tcU' llis.

 Lying-an4er the ea;t\l:n�;r the east wall of the· tomb:are three vampire spawn°br1deitdressed in SQiled gowns and wearing dirt-encrusted jewelry (see "Treasure" below).
 They rise to attack anyone who ap­ proaches [[Strahd]]'s coffin.